nyambura00/nyambura00/README.md

 I'm a tech fan, exploring, and learning massively about software development, and anything making earth an incredible place;)

-Let's learn and engage with each other sometimes!😄
+Let's learn and engage sometimes!😄

 <!--
 **nyambura00/nyambura00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.